Bouncing Off the Satellites: Release and promotion

-The album was finally released on September 8, 1986.
+The album was released on September 8, 1986.
 Devastated at Wilson's death, the band did not tour and were involved in minimal promotion for the album.
 However, the band did produce a music video for "Girl from Ipanema Goes to Greenland", which Schneider has stated was both "bittersweet" and the best video they ever made.

 Pierson later stated, "Warner Bros. figured since we weren't touring after Ricky died that they would just not promote the record.
 We all went through so many changes—especially without touring, and the record just dropped like a stone—and we all dealt with our grief."
 Pierson also theorized that the label did not promote the album because the band stated they had no intention of hiring a new guitar player to replace Wilson, thus the label assumed the band would not continue on without him.
 However, on August 5, 1987, the band appeared on the British ITV show Hold Tight!, miming to the song "Wig", with Strickland now on guitar and Ralph Carney credited on-screen for drums.
 Carney had previously played saxophone on the B-52's' Mesopotamia (1982) and Whammy!
 (1983) releases, and had subsequently toured with the band.